Databases

 More current issues of The Times Literary Supplement until 2021 are available online (plain-text) via Factiva and Nexis Uni.

-Search or browse issues (full page and article images in PDF) of the Toronto Star from January 2, 1894 to a few days ago
+Search or browse issues (full page and article images in PDF) of the Toronto Star from January 2, 1894 to one week ago

 The most current issues of the Toronto Star are available online (plain-text) via Factiva, Nexis Uni and other databases.